kristerkari/react-native-svg-transformer/README.md

 ### Using TypeScript

-If you are using TypeScript, you need to add this to your `declarations.d.ts` file (create one if you don't have one already, but don't put in the root folder of your project):
+If you are using TypeScript, you need to add this to your `declarations.d.ts` file (create one if you don't have one already):

 ```ts
 declare module "*.svg" {